Your most visited

 You apply for a PhD position within a certain subject area.
 Admission to PhD positions is restricted and competition for advertised positions is usually tough.

 Most of the faculties advertise their PhD positions on Lund University’s main website, through the doctoral job vacancy page.
-Note that the Faculties of Humanities and Theology only advertise on their own website, usually announcing their positions once a year in February.

 You should always check the relevant faculty’s website pages for any additional notices and specific forms and instructions about their application process.